 However, if you’re building a new home or business and need to choose a piping system, consider certain things like:

 - The history of earthquakes in the area

 - The acidity of your water

 - If the pipes will be exposed outdoors

 - If the pipes will carry intense heat

 Take the data of your specific building and region to make an informed decision based on the pros and cons listed in this article.
 For example, if you live on the San Andreas fault line in California, you’re probably better off with copper pipes.
 But if you’re on a tighter budget and live in a very cold climate, you might opt for PVC piping.

 You can also confer with a trusted local plumber and get their opinion on which pipes to choose.
 Since a seasoned local plumber will have plenty of knowledge about the plumbing conditions in your area as well as how both types of pipes perform, they can give you an informed recommendation.

 Ultimately, you’ll likely be just fine with either of these plumbing pipes.
 Both copper and PVC piping have been proven to be effective for homes and businesses across the country for decades.
-If you’re unsure of which material to choose for your new property, ask a trusted local plumber for their opinion.

 Contact us today with any questions, and our friendly team will get back to you promptly.